 Yankees' Aaron Judge: Still not swinging

-Judge (wrist) still has not resumed swinging, Lindsey Adler of The Athletic New York reports.
+Judge (wrist) still has not resumed swinging, David Lennon of Newsday reports.

-Judge has been doing work in the pool and is expected to get some tests done in the coming days to determine how his fractured wrist is healing.
-An updated timetable for his recovery will hopefully come forth after he's reevaluated.
+Judge had his wrist wrapped following Sunday's game and said that he's still dealing with pain in the area because it's still healing.
+The slugger will remain without a concrete timetable for his return until he's able to resume swinging, though that will only happen when the pain in his wrist has fully subsided.

 More News